Johnsoct/configpp/README.md

 After pulling and copying config files from various git repos and directories between my mac and linux machine over a hundred times, I decided to just write a go program that pulls down my configs from their respective local directories (respective of operating systems) and then copy those config files to their proper destinations.

+**Update (20250207)**
+I don't want this app to push changes because I would prefer not to push generic messages for local changes or to build a CLI that asked you what you wanted to do and allowed you to commit each directory to git from this application.

+However, I don't think there's an issue with copying our local config to /dev/config so I can manually call the git CLI from within that directory to commit changes to git.

 ## Example

 I use Ghostty as my terminal, and vim/Nvim for the majority of my code editing; however, Ghostty stores its config in different places on Mac and Linux, and I didn't want to create a git repo in `~/Library/Application Support/com.mitchellh.ghostty/`, so I am storing two versions of my Ghostty config in `~/dev/configs/ghostty/`, which is kept updated in GitHub, and then after pulling those configs down, I copy them to their respective locations.